MSN Degrees Online in GA: Your Guide to Top Programs

 Traditional MSN

 The most traditional path is a BSN to MSN program.
-This route makes the most sense for students who already have BSNs and practical experience, such as RN licensure.
-Programs vary, but it usually takes about two years to earn an MSN this way.
+This route makes the most sense for students who already have BSNs and practical RN experience.

 Direct entry MSN programs are geared toward students with bachelor’s degrees in areas other than nursing.
-They also assume students have no prior nursing experience.
-To begin an MSN this way, you’ll likely need to fulfill certain perquisites (e.g., biology, anatomy, etc.) first, so keep that in mind if your undergrad degree didn’t include science classes.
+They assume no prior nursing experience.

 Accelerated MSN

-If you plan on enrolling in school full-time and want to finish as soon as possible, an accelerated program may meet your needs.
-These programs often run year-round with no summer breaks and may waive courses if you have related experience or can transfer credits.
+If you plan on enrolling in school full-time, possibly year-round, and want to finish as soon as possible, an accelerated MSN program may meet your needs.

 Dual Master’s